This culture existed from 2100 BC to 1800 BC. It was present around modern Chelyabinsk Oblast of Russia.

 It was the culture ancestral to the Sintashta and Abashevo cultures that flourished from 2900 BC to 1900 BC.

 Saag et al. 2020 examined 24 individuals of the Fatyanovo Culture.
 All 14 male samples belonged to subclades of Y-haplogroup R1a-M417.
-Six pf these could be further specified to haplogroup R1a2-Z93.
+Six of these could be further specified to haplogroup R1a2-Z93.
 The 24 samples of mtDNA extracted belonged to various subclades of maternal haplogroups U5, U4, U2e, H, T, W, J, K, I and N1a.
 Both the paternal and maternal lineages of the examined Fatyanovo individuals were characteristic of the Corded Ware Culture.
 They were mostly of steppe ancestry with slight Early European Farmer (EEF) admixture.

-They were most closely related to Late Neolithic and Bronze Age populations of Central Europe, Scandinavia and the eastern Baltic, and also grouped together with modern Northern and Eastern Europeans.
+They were most closely related to Late Neolithic and Bronze Age populations of Central Europe, Scandinavia and the Eastern Baltic, and also grouped together with modern Northern and Eastern Europeans.
 Around a third of the samples had blue eyes and/or blond hair, while the rest had brown eyes and black or brown hair.
 The genetics of the people of the Fatyanovo Culture was found to be substantially different from preceding Volosovo Culture, with whom they do not appear to have mixed.
 Their EEF admixture has not been detected in the earlier Yamnaya Culture, suggesting that the Fatyaovo people did not directly descend from the Yamnaya.
 The authors of the study suggested that the Fatyanovo Culture emerged through a rapid migration towards the north-east from the Middle Dnieper Culture of modern-day Ukraine and Belarus.